YingVickyCao/testExoPlayer/README.md

 | 2.9.6             | com.android.support |
 | `>` 2.9.6         | androidx            |

+- ExoPlayer instances must be accessed from a single application thread.

 # 1 Get time

 | Without Ads           | If not have Ads,equal. <br/>If have, about current content | -                    |